-Transcript of DPM Teo Chee Hean's speech at the opening ceremony for the Singapore Airshow 2018, delivered on 5 February 2018.
+Speech by DPM and Coordinating Minister for National Security, DPM Teo Chee Hean, at the opening ceremony for the Singapore Airshow 2018 on 5 February 2018.

 “Building a Vibrant Aviation & Aerospace Industry”